Buying at Auction

-Before you bid at auction you must understand the process and satisfy yourself about all details relating to the property.
+Before you buy at an auction you must understand the process and satisfy yourself about all the details relating to the property.
 If you are the highest bidder and your bid is accepted, you are obliged to purchase the property.
-If buying at auction you should have:
+If buying at auction you should have;

 If the property fails to reach the reserve price it is passed in.
-As a courtesy, the highest bidder is usually given the first opportunity after the auction to negotiate further with the vendor through the selling agent.
-If the highest bidder does not purchase at the reserve price the property will be placed back in the market for sale by private treaty.
+As a courtesy, the highest bidder is given the first opportunity after the auction to negotiate with the vendor through the agent.
+If the highest bidder does not purchase the property, it will be placed back in the market for sale by private treaty.